SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/scfinder.rst

 Part of the :ref:`EEW` package.

-*scfinder* is a wrapper for the `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018). *scfinder* is released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
+*scfinder* is released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
 It uses the same library as :ref:`sceewenv` to compute acceleration envelope values provided as input for the FinDer API.

 This module requires FinDer to be installed and SeisComP to be compiled from